oatmealine/uranium-template/MANUAL.md

 ### `eternalfile`

 A single function which turns your file into an eternal, neverending file, until the player puts it out of its misery by exiting.
 The current beat will always go from 0 to 1 and start over once this is enabled.
+This also sets the notedata to nothing to avoid hitting padding mines.

 ```lua
 require('stdlib.eternalfile')()